Activities

 • Unpick an owl pellet to discover what our resident barn owls feast on

-• Admire the views of Scolt Head Island as you tour the farm on foot, and learn about our farming practices
+• Admire the views of Scolt Head Island as you tour the farm on foot, and learn about our farming practices.
+The guided walk departs at 11.30am.

 • Have a go at green woodworking and see what you could create